Luizmontagner/Atlas-Gym/README.md

 * **Plan**

-I want to include a contact form which the user can fill in when they want to reach out to the owners directly.
+    I want to include a contact form which the user can fill in when they want to reach out to the gym directly.
-They should insert their name, email address & phone number so the owners can easily get back to them.
+They should insert their name, email address so the gym can easily get back to them.
-They should also be able include a message with the questions they are having.
+They can also be able include a message with the questions they are having.
 Whenever they submit the form, I want a modal to open up in order to give feedback to the user that the form has been submitted correctly.

 * **Implementation**

-In order to implement this, I have created a form in my index.html with 3 input fields, 1 textarea field and a submit button.
+    In order to implement this, I have created a form in my index.html with 2 input fields, 1 textarea field and a submit button.
-As it is a small & simple form, I have decided to not work with labels but placeholders instead.
+As it is a small & simple form.
 I made sure that the form was styled according to the rest of the website.

 * **Test**

     When I tested the form, I noticed that the modal opened up eventhough the form was not filled in.
 This gave the wrong feedback to the user.
-As I didn't have the required skills to implement form validation, I discussed this with my mentor.
-My mentor wrote a small part of JavaScript which I was able to implement in order for the form not being able to be submitted without the required fields being filled in.
 The data that is being inserted is currently not send anywhere as I don't have the knowledge yet but this is on the list with future features to be implemented.

 * **Result**

-After implementing the JavaScript, the form worked as planned and provided the correct feedback to the user.
+    I still working on that.

 * **Verdict**

-The form met all the criteria and works as planned.
 [Back to Top](#table-of-contents)

-#### Form validation

 #### Hero Image

 * **Bug**

-The hero image looked nice on normal browsers but the quality on safari on mobile was very bad.
+The user is able to submit the form without filling in the fields.
+Modal always appears.
+This provides the wrong feedback to the user.

 * **Fix**

-Tried various fixes but none of them seemed to be working.
-After talking to my mentor, we changed the background-attachment to scroll on mobile and this resolved the bug.
 * **Verdict**

-Image now shows nicely on all devices and browsers.
-#### Hamburger dropdown menu

-* **Bug**

-On mobile devices when you click the hamburger icon, the menu appears nicely.
-Whenever you click on one of the links the dropdown menu doesn't dissapear but stays open.
-This is not a good user experience.

-* **Verdict**

-I did various research to have this resolved but at this moment I don't have the required skills yet.
-This would be fixed in futher releases.

 #### Icons

 * **Bug**
 The social media icons didn't show nicely on mobile.
 One appeared below the other 2 instead of all 3 next to each other.

 * **Fix**
 Reduced the font-size and padding which resolved the issue immediately.

 * **Verdict**
 Icons now show nicely next to each other on all devices and browsers.

-#### Navigation menu on smaller screensizes

 * **Bug**

-When the screen gets smaller, the fontsize of the navigation bar is too small and the collapse button goes off the screen.
+When you click the hamburger icon, the menu appears nicely.
+Whenever you click on one of the links the dropdown menu doesn't dissapear but stays open.
+This is not a good user experience.

+* **Verdict**

+#### Contact information

+* **Bug**
+Contact information disappears on small screens

 * **Fix**

-Removed the display: block and updated the width to 100% instead of 100vw like the assessor suggested.
-Updated the font-size as well in order to be more easy to read.

 * **Verdict**

-Bug was resolved and navigation bar now works as planned and is more userfriendly.
 [Back to Top](#table-of-contents)
 <a></a>